mbussert/budget-tracker/README.md

 ## Installation:

-A user navigates to the deployed application URL and creates a free account by entering a username, email address, and password.
+A user navigates to the deployed application URL and can then install the application on their smart device.

 ## Usage:

-Once a user creates an account/registers, they are taken to their personal dashboard where they can see all of their posts.
-The available links in the navigation bar also swap over now that the user is logged in.
-The user may edit or delete only their posts.
-The edit modal is pre-populated with the post information so that the user does not have to copy & paste or retype the entire post.
-A user will be automatically logged out if left inactive for 5 minutes.
+As a progressive web application (PWA), a user can install this application on their smart phone or tablet and even use it offline.
+Enter either credits or debits to your personal budget and track purchases with ease.

 ## License:

-This application is covered under the GNU GPLv3 license.
+This application is covered under the MIT License.

 ## Contributing: